 Solved!
-What to Do When Your Refrigerator Stops Cooling
+What to Do When Your Refrigerator is Not Cooling

-No need to toss—or eat—all of the chilled food before it goes bad.
-Any of these easy solutions can get your hardworking kitchen appliance running again.
+There's no need to toss—or eat—all of the chilled food before it goes bad.
+Instead, try these quick fixes to getting your refrigerator up and running again.

 Q: A can of soda that I just pulled out of my fridge is barely cool.
-I’ve also recently noticed that my milk isn’t as cold as it used to be.
-Why is my refrigerator not cooling these drinks properly?
+I’ve also recently noticed that my lunchmeat isn’t as cold as it used to be.
+Why is my refrigerator not cooling properly?
 Do I have to call a repairman, or is there something I can do?

 Make sure your fridge is getting power.